Gabsii/spoti-vote/README.md

 ```
 Replace `foo` with your `SPOTIFY_CLIENT_ID` and `bar` with your `SPOTIFY_CLIENT_SECRET`.

-Then run `npm start` in both folders to get started
+Then run `npm start` in the root folder to get started.
 ### Info

 If you can't run a port below 1024 without root permission see [this](http://pm2.keymetrics.io/docs/usage/specifics/).